Dr Scott Palmer

 Student education

 I was Director of Student Education (2019–2022) and responsible for coordinating all taught provision in the School.
-I teach across several modules on the undergraduate BA Theatre and Performance degree and on the MA Performance Design course.
+I teach across several modules on the undergraduate BA Theatre and Performance degree and on the School’s MA courses – particularly on the MA Performance Design course.
 I have led core lecture-based modules as well as those focused on studio-based teaching and devising using design-led approaches.
 I regularly supervise research projects and student work that results in public perfomance.

 I have particular interests and expertise in aspects associated with design in performance, directing relational performance ('immersive', one-to-one, 'environmental' and site-specific forms), devising, collaborative performance-making and in delivering content that makes links between historical innovations in theatre and performance of the modernist era with contemporary developments in performance practice, e.g. XR, 360 fulldome and location-based performance mediated via GPS and mobile phone apps.

 Public performance work with undergraduates has focused on devised immersive and environmental theatre practices resulting in Pandora's Box (2009), Dream/Play (2010), Just Before Dawn (2011), All About Eve (2011) Into the Dark (2012) Blood Wedding (2013) and one-to-one performances, The Dreaming (2015) and The Waiting Room (2017).
-A recent second year collaborative project resulted in 'Within This House' (2018) – a relational, site-specific, durational performance of the First World War Auxiliary hospital at Temple Newsam in collaboration with Leeds Museums and Galleries.
+A second year collaborative project with Leeds Museums and Galleries resulted in 'Within This House' (2018) – a relational, site-specific, durational performance commemorating the First World War Auxiliary hospital at Temple Newsam.

 I have supervised and examined PhD candidates in areas that include; light, scenography, design for audience experience, ‘immersive’, relational, site-specific and mixed reality performance.